lukstafi/ppx_minidebug/README.md

 6
 ```

+To disable, rather than enhance, debugging for a piece of code, you can use the `%diagn_` extension points.

 Explicit logging statements also help with tracking the execution, since they can be placed anywhere within a debug scope.
 Example from the test suite:

 ```ocaml